GhadaSokar/Dynamic-Sparse-Training-for-Deep-Reinforcement-Learning/README.md

 # Dynamic Sparse Training for Deep Reinforcement Learning

-This is the Pytorch implementation for the [Dynamic Sparse Training for Deep Reinforcement Learning](https://arxiv.org/pdf/2106.04217.pdf) paper.
+This is the Pytorch implementation for the IJCAI2022 [Dynamic Sparse Training for Deep Reinforcement Learning](https://arxiv.org/pdf/2106.04217.pdf) paper.

 # Abstract
-In this paper, we introduce dynamic sparse training for Deep Reinforcement Learning (DRL).
-In particular, we propose a new training algorithm to train DRL agents using sparse neural networks from scratch and dynamically optimize the sparse topology jointly with the parameters.
-We integrated our proposed method with the [Twin Delayed Deep Deterministic policy gradient (TD3)](https://arxiv.org/abs/1802.09477) algorithm and introduce "Dynamic Sparse training for TD3 (DS-TD3)".

-Our proposed method is tested on [MuJoCo](http://www.mujoco.org/) continuous control tasks in [OpenAI gym](https://github.com/openai/gym).
-The experimental results show the effectiveness of our training algorithm in boosting the learning speed of the agent and achieving higher performance.
-Moreover, DS-TD3 offers a 50% reduction in the network size and floating-point operations (FLOPs).
+Deep reinforcement learning (DRL) agents are trained through trial-and-error interactions with the environment.
+This leads to a long training time for dense neural networks to achieve good performance.
+Hence, prohibitive computation and memory resources are consumed.
+Recently, learning efficient DRL agents has received increasing attention.
+Yet, current methods focus on accelerating inference time.
+In this paper, we introduce for the first time a dynamic sparse training approach for deep reinforcement learning to accelerate the training process.
+The proposed approach trains a sparse neural network from scratch and dynamically adapts its topology to the changing data distribution during training.
+Experiments on continuous control tasks show that our dynamic sparse agents achieve higher performance than the equivalent dense methods, reduce the parameter count and floating-point operations (FLOPs) by 50%, and have a faster learning speed that enables reaching the performance of dense agents with 40 − 50% reduction in the training steps

 # Requirements
 * Python 3.8